ytnobody/Otogiri/README.md

 - An insert() method is removed, and it was become a synonym of fast\_insert() method.

+        If you want to use previous style insert() method, please try L<Otogiri::Plugin::InsertAndFetch> .

 # LICENSE

 Copyright (C) ytnobody.